mscdex/node-imap/README.md

 #### Data types

-* _Box_ is an Object representing the currently open mailbox, and has the following properties:
+* _Box_ is an object representing the currently open mailbox, and has the following properties:
-    * **name** - A String containing the name of this mailbox.
+    * **name** - A string containing the name of this mailbox.
-    * **validity** - A String containing a number that indicates whether the message IDs in this mailbox have changed or not.
+    * **validity** - A string containing a number that indicates whether the message IDs in this mailbox have changed or not.
 In other words, as long as this value does not change on future openings of this mailbox, any cached message IDs for this mailbox are still valid.
-    * **permFlags** - An Array containing the flags that can be permanently added/removed to/from messages in this mailbox.
+    * **permFlags** - An array containing the flags that can be permanently added/removed to/from messages in this mailbox.
-    * **messages** - An Object containing properties about message counts for this mailbox.
+    * **messages** - An object containing properties about message counts for this mailbox.
         * **total** - An Integer representing total number of messages in this mailbox.
         * **new** - An Integer representing the number of new (unread) messages in this mailbox.
-* _ImapMessage_ is an Object representing an email message.
+* _ImapMessage_ is an object representing an email message.
 It consists of:
     * Properties:
         * **id** - An Integer that uniquely identifies this message (within its mailbox).
         * **seqno** - An Integer that designates this message's sequence number.
 This number changes when messages with smaller sequence numbers are deleted for example (see the ImapConnection's 'deleted' event).
-        * **flags** - An Array containing the flags currently set on this message.
+        * **flags** - An array containing the flags currently set on this message.
-        * **date** - A String containing the internal server date for the message (always represented in GMT?)
+        * **date** - A string containing the internal server date for the message (always represented in GMT?)
-        * **headers** - An Object containing the headers of the message, **if headers were requested when calling fetch().** Note: Duplicate headers are dealt with by storing the duplicated values in an array keyed on the header name (e.g. { to: ['foo@bar.com', 'bar@baz.com'] }).
+        * **headers** - An object containing the headers of the message, **if headers were requested when calling fetch().** Note: Duplicate headers are dealt with by storing the duplicated values in an array keyed on the header name (e.g. { to: ['foo@bar.com', 'bar@baz.com'] }).
-        * **structure** - An Array containing the structure of the message, **if the structure was requested when calling fetch().** See below for an explanation of the format of this property.
+        * **structure** - An array containing the structure of the message, **if the structure was requested when calling fetch().** See below for an explanation of the format of this property.
     * Events:
-        * **data**(String) - Emitted for each message body chunk if a message body is being fetched
+        * **data**(<_Buffer_>chunk) - Emitted for each message body chunk if a message body is being fetched
-        * **end** - Emitted when the fetch is complete for this message and its properties
+        * **end**() - Emitted when the fetch is complete for this message and its properties
-* _ImapFetch_ is an Object that emits these events:
+* _ImapFetch_ is an object that emits these events:
-    * **message**(ImapMessage) - Emitted for each message resulting from a fetch request
+    * **message**(<_ImapMessage_>msg) - Emitted for each message resulting from a fetch request
     * **end** - Emitted when the fetch request is complete

 A message structure with multiple parts might look something like the following: